Renowned jazz pianist Ramsey Lewis has died, age 87

 The Chicago native began composing large-scale musical works later in his career.
 His first was an eight-movement piece for Chicago’s Joffrey Ballet.
 He also completed a tribute to President Abraham Lincoln — “Proclamation of Hope: A Symphonic Poem by Ramsey Lewis.”

-Lewis also hosted radio shows in the 1990s and 2000, including “The Ramsey Lewis Morning Show, on WNUA-FM and the syndicated “Legends of Jazz with Ramsey Lewis.”
+Lewis also hosted radio shows in the 1990s and 2000, including “The Ramsey Lewis Morning Show,” on WNUA-FM and the syndicated “Legends of Jazz with Ramsey Lewis.”
 In 2007, he hosted “Legends of Jazz with Ramsey Lewis,” a weekly program that aired on public television stations nationwide.

 The show’s creators said it was the first time jazz was featured on a weekly basis on network television in 40 years.
 It featured jazz greats and up-and-comers.